 Since addiction is incurable, you must learn how to cope with your symptoms throughout your lifetime to maintain your sobriety and abstinence.
 While negative emotions, like stress and anxiety, serve as powerful triggers during recovery, substance abuse treatment programs teach you how to implement healthy coping strategies to ensure you can achieve lasting recovery.

-If you struggle with controlling your drug and/or alcohol use, or find yourself asking what is polysubstance abuse, it can be a sign that you need help.
+If you struggle with controlling your drug and alcohol use or find yourself asking what polysubstance abuse is, it can be a sign that you need help.
 Understanding that you have an addiction can be difficult, but regardless of the severity of your addiction, recovery is always possible.
 Contact Foothills at Red Oak Recovery today at 866.300.5275 to discuss our programs and your treatment options.